OrangeFox86/DreamcastControllerUsbPico/README.md

 - Detect and interact with the following:
   - Controller
   - VMU (or just MU)
-  - Rumble Pack
+  - Jump pack
-- Setup USB HID Gamepad that supports rumble
+- Setup USB HID Gamepad that supports vibration
 - Setup some other USB device for VMU/MU access
 - Create whatever Linux/Windows drivers are necessary to communicate with all devices (probably will just use libusb)
 - Create Linux/Windows software to upload/download data to/from memory unit
-- Interface with emulator such as Redream for controller, rumble pack, and VMU
+- Interface with emulator such as Redream for controller, jump pack, and VMU

 *Please reach out to me if you want to help out with development or have any tips.
 The PC side of things intimidates me slightly.
 I think modifying the open source version of Redream is my only immediate option to actually get an emulator interface to work with this (to display VMU screens and possibly access VMU data).
 My voice gets lost in the Redream Discord server, so I don't think I'll get attention from that community until I can prove something works.*